Skip Ribbon Commands

 University of Doha for Science and Technology Lead Representative:

-Mr Norman Wong, Pharmacy Technician Lead Instructor School of Health Sciences
+Mr. Norman Wong, Pharmacy Technician Lead Instructor, School of Health Sciences.

 Interprofessional Education Student Association President

-Dr. Jawaher
+Dr. Jawaher Z A Baraka